scummvm/scummvm/doc/docportal/other_platforms/nintendo_switch.rst

 For multi-touch gestures, the fingers have to be far enough apart from each other that the Switch will not erroneously recognize them as a single finger, otherwise the pointer will jump around.

 The touch control scheme can be switched in the global settings.
-Go to **Options > Controls > Touchpad mouse mode**.
+Go to **Options > Control > Touchpad mouse mode**.

     - When touchpad mouse mode is off (default), the touch controls are direct.
 The pointer always jumps to the finger.